Physics-50/Module-1/docs/plotting-guide.md

 1. You should rename the column headings in Row 1 to match your data.
 These will form the axis labels for your plot.
 You may surround algebraic variables and Greek letters with dollar signs; e.g., $\theta$ (°) or $L$ (cm) or $T^2$ (s$^2$) or $L_{\rm string}$ (cm), where \rm "removes" math mode and lets you include normally-formatted text within a mathematical formula.

 2. If you followed the template for the "Week 2: Data Collection" tab of the spreadsheet then your entries will already be prefilled into the spreadsheet.
 Note the formatting that allows an entry to be copied from a previous sheet.
 Specifically: **='Week 2: Data Collection'!$B$23** will copy the entry from cell B23 into the new cell.
 Check to make sure that the entries are indeed the values you wish to export.
+(In week 3 of module 1 you will need to change the entries in the uncertainty column - make sure to pay attention to the note regarding this in the week 3 instructions)

 3. You should now go to the "File" menu and select "Dowload".
 From within the download tab select "Comma Separated Values (.csv)" and save the file to your computer.